openedx-unsupported/devstack/README.rst

 amount of resources.
 Our testing found that `configuring Docker for Mac`_ with a minimum of 2 CPUs and 4GB of memory works well.

-1. Install the requirements (optional for MacOS).
+1. Install the requirements (optional for MacOS) inside of a `Python virtualenv`_.

    This is not required for Docker for Mac, since it comes with ``docker-compose`` out of the box.

    .. code:: sh

        make requirements

 2. The Docker Compose file mounts a host volume for each service's executing code.
 The host directory defaults to be a sibling of this directory.
 For